Shawn-Gay/Shawn-Gay/README.md

 - I have fullstack expirence through freelancing
 - I'm an acceptionally fast learning
 - Future Goals:
   - Create an open source npm that'll be useful to many!
-With thousands of downloads
+With thousands of downloads hopefully!
   - Be at a senior/lead position by the age of 26 :)

 ### Languages & Tools: